Key Recovery Nutrition Strategies for Competitive Athletes

 • Back-to-back games

-• Multiple training sessions in the same day (two-a-day trainings)
+• Multiple training sessions in the same day (two-a-day workouts)

 What Should Athletes Eat to Optimize Recovery from Activity?

-Now that you understand why recovery nutrition is important for athletes, let’s take a look at the top recovery nutrition priorities for athletes.
+Now that you understand why recovery nutrition is important, let’s take a look at the top recovery nutrition priorities for athletes.

 What are the Top Priorities for Recovery Nutrition?